ceticamarco/dc/man.md

 # TYPE SYSTEM
 By default each value of any kind of stack is represented by a string.
 Each operation is in charge to type convert the value before and after their invocation.
-The user can store both numerical and alphanumerical values on the stack.
+The user can store both numeric and alphanumeric values on the stack.
 The latter using the _macro_ syntax(see below).

 Arrays are homogeneous, thus the only supported data type is the `string`(the internal string type and not the **dc** one).